PsycheFoundation/psyche/psyche-book/src/development/running-onchain.md

 just dev start-training-devnet-light-client
 ```

-Remember to set the `WALLET_FILE` environment variable to the path of your Solana keypair file, since this will be the one with the devnet funds.
+Remember to set the `WALLET_FILE` environment variable to the path of your Solana keypair file when running the training commands, since this will be the one with the devnet funds.

 These commands work almost the same as the ones using localnet, but they use the public Solana Devnet RPC endpoint (`https://api.devnet.solana.com`).
 Also, for all the programs (Coordinator, Authorizer, and Treasurer), we need to generate new program IDs, basically the “addresses” where the contracts will be deployed, since the current IDs are the ones used by the Psyche team for development and can’t be overridden.
 More details on how we update the program ids in the [changing contracts section](#changing-contracts).